ankit-kothari/Data-Science-Journey/Natural-Language-Processing/Transformers/README.md

  ### Using the pre Trained Encoder Output, passing it through a classificatio model as features to classify
- - Using a simple ANN network created a Multi classification model using the features from the pre-trained a distilBERT library
+ - Using a simple ANN network created a Multi classification model using the features from the pre-trained a distilBERT library as Inputs and labels as Targets